-There is a bounty of options when it comes to picking the right poultry for your farm.
-Each variety brings its own unique needs and benefits, and you might find room for all of them or discover that only one type will really fit your lifestyle.
+The types of poultry to consider raising on a farm are considerable.
+Each variety brings unique needs and benefits, and you might find room for all of them or discover that only one type will really fit your lifestyle.

 People might think chickens are the only option for farm-fresh eggs, but that is not the case.
 Most farmyard poultry lay eggs, all the species are prized for their meat, and some have other special skills to offer the homestead.

-As the best known backyard farm bird, chickens are valued because they are easy keepers and quite useful.
-They’ve been part of farmyards for about 5,000 years, since first being domesticated in Asia from a wild bird known as Red Junglefowl.
+As the best-known backyard farm bird, chickens are valued because they are easy keepers and quite useful.
+They’ve been part of farmyards for about 5,000 years, since first being domesticated in Asia from a wild bird known as the Red Junglefowl.
 These spangled birds are still found on islands across the South Pacific today.

 The appeal of chickens in ancient societies and our modern world is their incredible versatility as a domesticated animal.
 Chickens do it all: They lay delicious eggs, they provide meat, they eat bugs, they can have beautiful spangled feathers, they can be great pets, they give you organic manure, and they are cheap and easy to keep.